 So much over-thinking makes me crave cupcakes.
-I don't allow the sergeant to come near my baking.
+I don't allow the sergeant near my baking.

-Even if you're not a fan of pumpkin (I'm not), I think you'll love these cupcakes.
-The pumpkin flavour is there, but it's subtle, just enough to remind you that it's fall and that you should be enjoying this kind of stuff.
-Plus, they're moist!
+Even if you're not a fan of pumpkin (I'm not!), I think you shall be smitten with these cupcakes.
+The pumpkin flavour is there, but it's subtle; just enough to remind you that it's fall and you should be enjoying this kind ambrosial bliss.
+Plus, they're soft & tender.
 Nothing is more disappointing than a beautiful cupcake that tastes like cardboard.

 Pumpkin Cupcakes (cupcake recipe adapted from David Leite via smitten kitchen)

 2 teaspoons baking powder